Since the project is a database, the content automatically related to the model itself.

 - Orientation: the Orientation defines the position of the paper.
 Portrait or Landscape can be selected from Paper Size.

-- Plot stamp: select a plot stamp template from the list, or click Select New Item (Blue Cross) button to select other plot stamps.
+- Plot stamp placement: select a plot stamp template from the list, or click Select New Item (Blue Cross) button to select other plot stamps.

 Note: How to calculate the printable area?
 You can get the dimensions of the printable area if you take away the least margin size required by the printer from the size of particular sheet of paper The dimensions of the printable area can be calculated as follows: Printable area length = paper length - (top + bottom margins Printable area width = paper width - (left + right margins).